Skip to main content

 Two kinds of "non-values" are used to store empty values, unknown values, and the results of improper computations: Null and Error.

 Null is the all-purpose designator for "empty" or "unknown" values.
 All data types in Data Management support a value of Null.
-A Null value can result when:
+A Null value can result when blank or Null data is converted from input sources OR a string operation produces an empty string, OR an empty string is converted to another type.

 You can give a field a Null value by assigning the literal Null.
 However, you cannot use Null as part of a larger expression, except as the THEN or ELSE expression of a conditional.

 When a Null value is used in an expression, the result is Null.
-This is known as "Null propagation."
-(But see Exceptions to Null and Error propagation.)
+This is known as "Null propagation" (but see Exceptions to Null and Error propagation).

 Error is the all-purpose "error" designator.
 All data types in Data Management support a value of Error.
 Error results from improper operations, such as: